-In addition to the special Bible lectures by visiting Bible teachers, the resident professor will give a detailed exposition of the second section of the historical books of the Old Testament.
+In addition to the special Bible lectures by visiting Bible teachers, the resident professor will give a detailed exposition of these books of the Old Testament.
 Careful consideration will be given to problem passages.
-Classes meet twice a week, except during special lectures, when eight classes per week are held.
+Classes meet three times a week, except during special lectures when eight classes per week are held.
 Three hours.